-Insta360 Studio For One X has many new features to make the editing process much easier with the Insta360 One X. In this video I will show you how to use Insta360 Studio For One X to reframe 5.7K, One X, 360 video into a 2D video for social media.
+Insta360 Studio For One X has many new features to make the editing process much easier with the Insta360 One X. In this video I will show you how to use Insta360 Studio 2019 to reframe 5.7K, One X, 360 video into a 2D video for social media.

 To follow along this tutorial please download the Insta360 One X sample footage.
 Once you have downloaded it, let’s get started.